-In the Department of Emergency Services and Public Protection and the Department of Public Health, this class is accountable for directing a comprehensive program of quality assurance and monitoring compliance activities of the laboratory.
+In the Departments of Emergency Services and Public Protection and Public Health this class is accountable for directing a comprehensive program of quality assurance and monitoring compliance activities of the laboratory.

-Receives administrative direction from the Director of the Laboratory or other employee of higher grade.
+Receives administrative direction from the Director of the Laboratory or other administrative official of higher grade.

 EXAMPLES OF DUTIES